 The LA SIERRA interactive companion website (www.pbs.org/independentlens/lasierra) features detailed information on the film, including an interview with the filmmaker, and links and resources pertaining to the film's subject matter.
 The site also features a Talkback section for viewers to share their ideas and opinions, preview clips of the film, and more.

-Scott Dalton, a native of Conroe, Texas, is a freelance photographer and filmmaker based in Colombia, where he has covered the civil conflict for five years.
-A nine-year veteran of photojournalism in Latin America, Dalton has worked extensively as a photojournalist throughout Central and South America for over ten years.
-In 2003, while on assignment in one of Colombia’s most dangerous war zones, he was… Show more kidnapped by leftist rebels.
+Scott Dalton (Producer/Director), a native of Conroe, Texas, is a freelance photographer and filmmaker based in Colombia, where he has covered the conflict for five years.
+A nine-year veteran of photojournalism in Latin America, Dalton has worked extensively throughout Central and South America.
+In 2003, while on assignment in one of Colombia's most dangerous war zones, he was kidnapped by leftist rebels.
 He was released after 11 days.
 Dalton has also spent time in the Middle East.
-His work has appeared in The New York Times, the Los Angeles Times, Time, and Newsweek, among others, and he has reported on many stories for the Associated Press.
-Show less
+His work has appeared in The New York Times, the Los Angeles Times, Time and Newsweek, among others, and he has reported on many stories for the Associated Press.

-Margarita Martinez is a reporter for the Associated Press in Bogotá, Colombia, where she covers the civil conflict, gangs, and negotiations between the government and insurgent groups.
-She graduated from the University of the Andes, Bogotá in 1994 with a law degree and worked at the Foreign Affairs ministry.
-She was a Fulbright scholar in journalism and… Show more international affairs at Colombia University in New York, graduating in 1998.
+Margarita Martinez (Producer/Director) is a reporter for the Associated Press in Bogotá, Colombia, where she covers the civil conflict, gangs, and negotiations between the government and insurgent groups.
+She graduated from the University of the Andes (Bogotá) in 1994 with a law degree and worked at the Foreign Affairs ministry.
+She was a Fulbright scholar in journalism and international affairs at Columbia University in New York, graduating in 1998.
 After a stint at NBC News, Martinez moved back to Colombia.
-Her work for the Associated Press eventually led her to Medellín’s poor barrios, which are a window into the roots of Colombia's violence.
+Her work for the Associated Press eventually led her to Medellín's poor barrios, which are a window into the roots of Colombia's violence.